lucascaro/data-structures/README.md

-# Typescript Node Starter
+# Data Structures

-A simple node.js project starter for typescript.
+Implementation of basic data structures in TypeScript, for fun.

 ## Usage

-Simply download, run `npm i` and start adding code in `./src`.
+Simply download and run `npm i`.

 ### Compiling